 1. Joint Venture

 Russian foreign companies can set up their pharmaceutical business in India by forming a partnership with an existing business entity in India through a joint venture.
 Joint ventures have grown in popularity and importance as a way for two businesses to work together to achieve a common commercial goal.
 Russian companies pursuing to enter the Indian market should consider forming a joint venture after conducting adequate due diligence on their Indian partners prior to forming any alliance.
-Joint ventures not only allow the foreign investors to benefit from the Indian partner’s expertise, established market and consumers, but also by having access to the Indian partner’s local distribution channels, local know-how and management and also get the benefit of their goodwill.
+Joint ventures not only allow the foreign investors to benefit from the Indian partner’s expertise, established market, and consumers but also have access to the Indian partner’s local distribution channels, local know-how, and management and also get the benefit of their goodwill.

 2. Wholly Owned Subsidiary

 A wholly-owned subsidiary is a company in which another company owns all of its shares and also has the power to make the majority of its decisions.
 By allowing Russian companies to establish a wholly-owned subsidiary company in India, the Indian market provides an accessible and valuable business environment for the Russian companies.
 As per the FDI policy, foreign companies can invest 100% (one hundred percent) under the automatic route for greenfield pharma and 100% (one hundred percent) in the brownfield pharma sector, wherein 74% (seventy-four percent) of the investment is permitted under the automatic route and for investment beyond 74% (seventy-four percent) FDI requires government approval.